The Best Beef Rub You’ll Ever Use

 Alternatives to Ingredients

 Paprika: Chipotle powder can be a good substitute.
 However, it has a naturally smoky flavor compared to paprika.
-Another choice is a pinch of cayenne powder.
+Another choice is a pinch of cayenne pepper powder.
 Only use a pinch because this is much stronger compared to paprika.

 Mustard powder: Wasabi powder and horseradish powder are good substitutes because they are both pretty strong, like mustard powder.
 Both of them also share similar consistencies.
 The downsides with them are that wasabi is a little hotter/spicier, and horseradish has a slightly sour taste compared to the mustard powder.